 Martin’s handmade guitars have been shaping the music world for over 170 years.
 See the entire production process as you tour the Martin Guitar Factory in Nazareth.
 Afterwards, relive your colorful childhood memories at The Crayola Experience™ at Two Rivers Landing.

-Enjoy an intimate experience at one of the Lehigh Valley Wine Trail’s nine family owned vineyards and wineries.
+Enjoy an intimate experience at one of the Lehigh Valley Wine Trail’s eight family owned vineyards and wineries.
 Designated an American Viticultural Area (AVA) in 2008, the Lehigh Valley is Pennsylvania's fastest growing wine region.
 Then take a journey through the history of the company that got America rolling at the Mack Truck Museum.